Barnaby Miln: Career as a magistrate

 Whilst still in his late twenties but already a local councillor and churchwarden his name was submitted to be a Justice of the Peace.
 For thirteen years he sat on the City of Hereford magistrates' bench and then for three years the City of London bench.

 Chairing a court in 1985 he had dealt with a case involving a burglar he sent to prison who responded by saying that as he had AIDS, an illness then almost unknown in Hereford, he was being given a death sentence "I know I could be dead within 18 months to two years and that is the worst punishment I could ever have."

 In 1992 he became a Freeman of the City of London but not long afterwards Miln stepped down from the bench.

 Church of England

 Barnaby Miln chaired the steering group during the building of a new church, St Barnabas, Hereford, and chaired its committee from its dedication by the Bishop of Hereford on 9 December 1981 and its consecration on 16 July 1982 by the Bishop of Hereford in the presence of The Princess Margaret, Countess of Snowdon.

 He was a governor of the Bishop of Hereford's Bluecoat School, Hereford, between 1983 and 1989 and was present in Hereford Cathedral when it joined the List of Woodard Schools.

-In 1985 he was elected for five years to the General Synod of the Church of England after several years as chairman of the Diocese of Hereford's revenue committee and honorary treasurer of the diocese, founded in 676 AD.
+In 1985 he was elected for five years to the General Synod of the Church of England after several years as chairman of the Diocese of Hereford's revenue committee and honorary treasurer of the diocese, founded in AD 676.